-Place the brass gland connector on to the cable.
+Place the brass gland connector over the cable sheath.
 The gland connector is made up of three parts: the gland nut, the compression sleeve and the gland body.
 It should be placed on to the cable with all three pieces assembled.